corda/accounts/docs.md

 For the time being, unlike regular Corda nodes which have a default key pair, the Accounts CorDapp intentionally doesn't create a new key pair and associate the `PublicKey` as the default key for a new account.
 Instead, when you wish to transact with an account the `RequestKey` flow should be used to request that an account on a local or remote node generate a new key pair and send back the `PublicKey` for use in a transaction.
+Each time you wish to transact with an account, a new `PublicKey` should be requested.

 `AccountInfo` states can be shared with other nodes using the `ShareAccountInfoFlow` and requested from other nodes using the `RequestAccountInfoFlow`.
 These flows will be covered in more detail later on in the documentation.